antonmry/galiglobal/src/jbake/content/blog/2021/20210131-Flink-setup.md

 ## Import and run the job in IntelliJ IDEA

-We are going only to cover my favourite Java IDE.
-Other IDEs should work in a similar way.
-First of all, import in the IDE as maven project.
+We are going only to cover my favourite Java IDE: IntelliJ IDEA.
+Other IDEs should work similarly.
+First of all, import in the IDE as a maven project.
 You can do it easily from the command-line.

 ```sh
 idea pom.xml
 ```

 You can go to `StreamingJob.java` and execute it as a normal Java application using the Shift+F10 shortcut on Linux/Windows.
-An error like this is showed in the output:
+An error like this should appear in the output:

 > Exception in thread "main" java.lang.NoClassDefFoundError: org/apache/flink/streaming/api/environment/StreamExecutionEnvironment